Send the link below via email or IMCopy

 Malsow believed that we can learn the most about personality by focusing on the very best examples of human beings----

-Self-Actualization is the motivation to develop one's full potential as a human being.
+is the innate motivation to develop one's full potential as a human being.

 Maslow described self actualizers as spontaneous, creative and posessing a childlike capacity for awe.
 They are tolerant of others, a gentle sense of humor and likely to pursue the greater good.